Your degree in Art History

 • Festival organizer

-• Fundraiser/Grant writer
+• Fundraiser or grant writer

 • Gallery exhibition designer